Image from the National Center on Sexual Exploitation. 4-minute read.

-Now streaming on Netflix, Rock opens up in his first tell-all stand-up routine in almost a decade.
-Rock recently divorced from his wife of 16 years, and in the special called “Tamborine,” he cites porn as a big reason why.
-Among a range of topics he touches on, Rock talks about his self-described addiction to porn in the routine, as well as cheating on his wife several times while he was on tour, being 15 minutes late to everything because of porn, being unable to look people in the eye, and failing to notice normal social cues.
+Rock divorced from his wife of 16 years in 2016, and in the special called “Tamborine,” he cites porn as a big reason why.
+Among a range of topics he opens up about, Rock talks about his self-described addiction to porn in the routine, as well as cheating on his wife several times while he was on tour, being 15 minutes late to everything because of porn, being unable to look people in the eye, and failing to notice normal social cues.